CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 Similar to the repositories, there is the `$Registry` interface declaring the `$` methods equivalents that manage resources inside resources.

-The main repositories inside the SDK are:
+The main registries inside the SDK are:
   - `Registry`/`$Reistry`.
-As explained, the base methods of any registry.
+As explained before, the base methods of any registry.
   - `GeneralRegistry`.
 Specialized registry to work directly for a context.
   - `DocumentsRegistry`.
-The registry that the `DocumentsContext` and the `CarbonLDP` class contains and manages the `Document` resources.
+The registry that the `DocumentsContext` and the `CarbonLDP` class contain, it manages the `Document` resources.
   - `Document`.
-Also a registry that store sub-resources called `Fragments` (Named Fragments/Blank Nodes).
+Also a registry that stores sub-resources called `Fragments` (Named Fragments/Blank Nodes).

 ## Models